 As providence would have it, Albrecht won the coin toss and spent four years in the academy learning and applying his trade.
 He proved to be something of a prodigy at drawing, painting, and woodcutting, even surpassing his teachers in artistic ability.

-When four years passed and it came time to fulfill the second part of the pact to send Albrecht’s younger brother to school, poor Albert broke down sobbing.
+When four years passed and it came time to send Albrecht’s younger brother to school, poor Albert broke down sobbing.
 He showed his brother his working hands that had been damaged during the previous four years.

-He told Albrecht that every bone in his hands had been broken at least once by the arduous labor in the mines.
+He told Albrecht that every bone in his hands had been broken at least once by the hard labor in the coal mines.
 His hands were rough, disfigured, and arthritic.
 It was now impossible for him to do the fine and delicate work of an artist.

 It is said that Albrecht was so moved by his brother’s sacrifice that he asked Albert to pose in prayer for him.
 He then drew the famous ink and pencil sketch of the “Praying Hands” as a model for an altarpiece he had been commissioned to create for a patron.

-The simple drawing, which contains in itself the silent story of brotherly love, sacrifice, and generosity, has become a favorite of Christians for generations and is still today seen in some form hanging on the walls of many Christian homes as a reminder of our need to pray.
+The simple drawing, which contains in itself the silent story of brotherly love, sacrifice, and generosity, has become a favorite of Christians for generations and is still seen today hanging on the walls of many Christian homes as a reminder of our need to pray.

 It is also a reminder that the greatest sacrifices are often the most hidden – and the most pleasing in the eyes of God.
 Albert’s four years of sacrifice for his older brother had an enormous spiritual effect: he gave the world the gift of one of the greatest artists who ever lived.